preconstruct/preconstruct/.changeset/moody-bananas-buy.md

 "@preconstruct/cli": patch
 ---

-Load Babel lazily in the meain thread to speed up init time as it isn't needed for all code paths.
+Load Babel lazily in the main thread to speed up init time as it isn't needed for all code paths.